-Telephone Hartlepool Connect on 01429 523333 to report an abandoned or untaxed vehicle.
+Telephone Customer Services on 01429 523333 to report an untaxed or abandoned vehicle.
 Alternatively, complete our online form.

 Vehicle Amnesty Scheme

 The Council runs a Vehicle Amnesty Scheme, which is intended to encourage people to surrender old cars that are rusting away in gardens and on driveways; these quickly become eyesores and are often the subject of arson attacks.
 The Council will safely dispose of these vehicles free of charge.

 Telephone: 01429 266522